-As the cooler, sunny weather continues, sightings of larger elephant herds are plentiful, with number often reaching into the hundreds.
-The crocodiles will mate regularly - mating takes about ten minutes and occurs in the water.
+As the cooler, sunny weather continues, sightings of larger elephant herds are plentiful, with numbers often reaching into the hundreds.
+The crocodiles will mate regularly — mating takes about ten minutes and occurs in the water.
 Two months later, the female lays her eggs and buries them underground (usually around 50 eggs).
 She then guards them by lying on top of the burying site, fighting off any potential predators.

 Visiting Malawi in August

 The weather is warming, even at night, with daytime peaks averaging around 86°F and night time averages rising to 50°F. Animal herds are growing in size and limited space near the water leads to tension between the animals.
-It's a delightful time of year to visit Lake Malawi, with the temperatures perfect for watersports or relaxing in the sun.
+It's a delightful time of year to visit Lake Malawi, with the temperatures perfect for water sports or relaxing in the sun.